Parker2127/Parker2127/README.md

 ### Hi there 👋

-I'm Shrikar Kaduluri, I am passionate about Data and MERN Stack, stay tuned for updates on my profile.
+I'm Shrikar Kaduluri, I have some interesting updates to share soon, I am looking forward to the journey, and will update my profile with notable achievements, excited !!